willmorrison1/daRt/README.md

 ```

 The 3D radiative budget data are stored with the X, Y and Z location of
+each cell (conforming to DART coordinate system i.e. "the part of the
+scene that horizontally is ‘top left’ and vertically is at the bottom
-each cell, stored in 3 columns.
+is: X = 1, Y = 1, Z = 1), stored in 3 columns.

 ``` r
 head(as.data.frame(simData), n = 3)